golang/proposal/design/go2draft-type-parameters.md

 write out some or all of the type arguments.
 We can use _function argument type inference_ for a function call to deduce type arguments from the types of the non-type arguments.
-We can use _contraint type inference_ to deduce unknown type arguments from known type arguments.
+We can use _constraint type inference_ to deduce unknown type arguments from known type arguments.

 In the examples above, when instantiating a generic function or type,